LACMIP/emu/docs/_documentation/search.md

 ## Additional searches

 EMu allows you to conduct a search within a search by going to *File > Additional Search.* Select *Merge (OR)...* if you want to add records based on additional search criteria.
 Select *Intersect (AND)...* if you want to narrow down the records in your current results based on additional search criteria.
 Select *Subtract (NOT)...* if you want to exclude records based on additional search criteria.

+You can also use additional search from the results of a retrieved [group]({{ site.baseurl }}/documentation/groups/).

 ## List of values